ethereum/ethereum-org-website/src/content/decentralized-identity.md

 ## What are identifiers? {#what-are-identifiers}

-An identifier is a piece of information that helps build a person's identity.
+An identifier is a piece of information that acts as a pointer to a particular identity or identities.
 Common identifiers include:

 - Name
 - Social security number/tax ID number